adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 - For internal business intelligence purposes, to conduct research, product development and enhancement;
+- With your explicit consent,
-- To inform you of
+to inform you of
 changes made to our Site and other services;
+- With your explicit consent,
-- To conduct marketing and commercial activities and to market relevant offers and promotions to you;
+to conduct marketing and commercial activities and to market relevant offers and promotions to you;
 - To ensure that content from our Site is presented most effectively for you and your computer;